By Terry Corbell

 Savvy businesspeople know that talent is paramount.
 Not only companies fear losing their own great talent, but in making acquisitions, they want to acquire great talent.

 A lot of sellers have great concepts, but not all have the best team of people.
-Here are 15 HR strategies to improve your business performance.
+Make sure you have the right HR strategies for top business performance.

 Intellectual property

 If your concept is proven, your company will be more attractive.
 Patent protection is vital.
-(For more, see: Risk Management – Lawyer Explains Basics in Protecting Intellectual Property)
+Employ the basics in protecting intellectual property

 Even if your concept isn’t advanced but has wonderful potential, you might attract buyers who believe by acquiring your firm that they’ll save time and money in going to market.